Shipping Business Plan

 We provide a variety of support for the modernization of shipping in developing countries.

-In island countries such as the Philippines and Indonesia, as well as developing countries with long coasts and undeveloped land transportation infrastructure, coastal shipping is an important industry that plays a central role in the transportation infrastructure, and ships on remote island routes are generally operated by the national government or with the support of the national government for the maintenance of people's livelihoods.
+- In archipelagic countries such as the Philippines and Indonesia, as well as developing countries with long coasts and undeveloped land transportation infrastructure, coastal shipping is an important industry that plays a central role in the transportation infrastructure, and ships on remote island routes are generally operated by the national government or with the subsidy by the national government to maintaine people's livelihoods.
 In the case of the Philippines, most of the freight and passenger transportation between islands depends on marine transportation, and marine transportation accounts for 99.7% of the domestic freight transportation.
 Marine transportation also plays an important role in supporting the people, logistics and economy of the country.
-However, 60% of coastal ships are small ships and traditional wooden ships, and most of the steel ships are imported used ships, so most of them are over 20 years old and are inefficient and unsafe.
+However, 60% of coastal ships are small ships and traditional wooden ships, and most of the steel ships are imported used ships, with their age of over 20 years old and are inefficient and unsafe.
 In Indonesia, too, many domestic ships are small, and inefficient transportation is an issue.

 Against this backdrop, efforts to modernize coastal shipping have become one of the most important issues for national economic development in developing countries, and we are focusing on the development of marine infrastructure.